Cranberry Middle Hitter Ayanna Ferringer Named KSAC Volleyball MVP as Conference All-Star Teams Announced

 Keystone’s Jonathan Hansford was named the KSAC boys MVP and Clarion-Limestone’s Adisen Jackson earned girls’ MVP.

-The undefeated North Clarion boys earned two first-team selections in Gabriel Fair and Jackson Nicewonder.
+The undefeated North Clarion boys earned two first-team selections in Gabriel Fair and Jackson Nicewonger.
 Clarion-Limestone also had two first-teamers in Jack Craig and Ty Rankin.

 Following are the KSAC boys and girls all-KSAC teams: